pili-zhangqiu/DE3-ROB1-Well-2019/README.md

 >SUMMARY
 >
 >EXPLANATION
+>- [ ] Motion Basics
->- [ ] Well Plan and Brick Positions for Single Arm -------- Hugo/Omer
+> - [ ] Well Plan and Brick Positions for Single Arm -------- Hugo/Omer
->- [ ] IK Motion Planning for Single Arm -------- Ryan
+> - [ ] IK Motion Planning for Single Arm -------- Ryan
->- [ ] Quaternion - Mapping the cartesian space to the joint space / Finding the right quaternion -------- Jacob
+> - [ ] Quaternion - Mapping the cartesian space to the joint space / Finding the right quaternion -------- Jacob
->- [ ] Redundancy Reduction -------- Ryan
+> - [ ] Redundancy Reduction -------- Ryan
->
->CHALLENGES
->- [x] Solving Overshooting when Moving to the Spawn Location (Single Arm) -------- Ric
+>- [x] Solving Overshooting when Moving to the Spawn Location -------- Ric
->- [x] Motion Planning: Curvature in the Motion Planning -------- Ric
+>- [x] Curvature in the Motion Planning -------- Ric
+>- [x] Failure to Pick up a Brick and Recovery
+> - [ ] Approach 1: Force Sensing -------- Ryan
+> - [ ] Approach 2: Gripper Distance -------- Ric
 >
 >EXECUTION
 >